Anaang people

-The Anaang (also spelled Annang and Ànnang) are an ethnic group in southern Nigeria, whose land is primarily within 8 of the present 31 local government areas in Akwa Ibom State: Abak, Essien Udim, Etim Ekpo, Ika, Ikot Ekpene, Obot Akara, Oruk Anam, Ukanafun in Akwa Ibom State.
-The Anaang are the second largest ethnic group in Akwa Ibom state.
+Anaang (also spelled Annang and Ànnang) is an ethnic group in Southern Nigeria, whose land is primarily within 8 of the present 31 Local Government Areas in Akwa Ibom State: Abak, Essien Udim, Etim Ekpo, Ika, Ikot Ekpene, Obot Akara, Oruk Anam, Ukanafun in Akwa Ibom State.
+The Anaang are the second largest ethnic group after the Ibibios in Akwa Ibom state.

 The Anaang were formerly located in the former Abak and Ikot Ekpene Divisions of the Anaang Province, as well as part of the former Opobo Division of Uyo Province, in the former Eastern Region of Nigeria.
-The proper name for the Ika of Akwa Ibom is Ika-Annang.
+The proper name for the Ika of Akwa Ibom is Ika-Annang,a reflection of their intimate connection to their Annang identity.

 History

+Ancient origin

+The predominant paternal haplogroup among the Anaang is E1b1a1-M2.
+The ancestors of the Anaang originally came from Northeast Africa and moved around the Green Sahara.
+The gradual movement of the Proto Anaang to the Cross River Region may have been associated with the expansion of Sahel agriculture in the African Neolithic period, following the desiccation of the Sahara in c.
+3500 BCE.

 Oral history

 According to oral tradition, the Abiakpo came to the northern range of Anaang from Eka Abiakpo.
 They were quickly followed by the Ukana clan, the Utu, Ekpu, Ebom and Nyama (the British lumped these groups together and gave them the name Otoro), and other Anaang clans.
-The Anaang and the entire people of Akwa Ibom and Cross River States of Nigeria (AkwaCross people) have occupied their land in the coastal Southeastern Nigeria for thousands of years.
+The Anaang and the entire people of Akwa Ibom and Cross River states of Nigeria (AkwaCross people) have occupied their land in coastal Southeastern Nigeria for thousands of years.

 The group is related to the Efik people.
-Migration brought the groups to live among the Twi of Ghana where the name Anaang means "fourth son".
+It is believed that the Anaang people originated from Egypt and began their migration from Egypt before settling in present-day Akwa-Ibom, Nigeria.
+Before their current settlement, they lived among the Twi of Ghana, where the name Anaang means "fourth son".

 From Ghana, the group moved eastward into present-day Cameroon.
-It was in the Cameroon highlands that the group broke off but later arrived at same territory in the Coastal Southeastern Nigeria.
-Lineages were recognized and the groups organized themselves into clans based on old family origins known as Iman, a similar structure extends into the land of their northern neighbors, the Igbo.
+It was in the Cameroon highlands that the group broke off but later reached the same territory in Coastal Southeastern Nigeria.
+Lineages were recognized and the groups organized into clans, based on old family origins known as Iman.
+Their northern neighbors, the Igbo, have a similar clan/community structure.